yevbar/emacs-jest/README.md

 ![Running `jest-test-current-file` function](media/jest-test-current-file.gif)

+### `jest-test-file`

+Is an interactive function, provides a prompt to select a file to run jest on

+### `jest-test-current-directory`

+This takes the current directory and runs jest over the applicable files in the directory

+### `jest-test-directory`

+Is an interactive function, provides a prompt to select a directory to run jest on

+### `jest-test-coverage`

+Runs `jest --coverage` over the entire project

+### `jest-get-coverage`

+Gives you the coverage view for the entire project, you can see a screen recording in the [Making keybinds for quick access](#making-keybinds-for-quick-access) section

 ### `get-target-coverage`

 When viewing a table and you'd like to navigate to the folder/file belonging to the row your cursor is at, you can invoke `M-x get-target-coverage` or press `C-c c`